In this article we discuss Fulfillment Costs

 Background

-is crucial for your business.
-It is a significant expense that directly affects your profitability on an customer, order and product level and is included as part our COGS (Cost of Goods Sold) and Gross Margin metrics.
+Tracking fulfillment costs is crucial for your business.
+It is a significant expense that directly affects your profitability on an customer, order and product level and is included as part our COGS (Cost of Goods Sold) and Gross Profit metrics.

 Steps